tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 This default permission set prevents access to critical components of the Tauri application by default.

-- On Windows the webview data folder `$APPLOCALDATA/EBWebView` access is denied.
+- On Windows the access to webview data folder `$APPLOCALDATA/EBWebView` is denied.
-- On Linux the webview data folder `$APPLOCALDATA` access is denied.
+- On Linux the access to webview data paths inside `$APPLOCALDATA` are denied.

 #### This default permission set includes the following: